jasoncaryallen/eval360/README.md

 1. `bin/rails db` to get to a postgres prompt
 1. In postgres: `INSERT INTO ar_internal_metadata ("key", "value", "created_at", "updated_at")
 VALUES ('environment', 'development', now(), now()) RETURNING "key";`

+### Regression test plan

+When this application is upgraded, we need to ensure proper functioning.
+These are the app surfaces that we will test

+1. Active Admin pages:
+    1. Login
+    1. Trainings
+        1. CSV download of scores
+        1. Edit and delete pages
+        1. Participants
+            1. Viewing self
+            1. Downloading self PDF
+            1. Send peer reminders
+            1. View assessment report
+                1. When assessment is "YearlongIndividual" this renders a different template without the quartile (although quartile still shows as 0 in pdf report (probably a bug))
+            1. Peer assessments
+                1. View assessment
+    1. Assessments
+        1. Edit and save questions
+    1. Admin Users
+1. Participant frontend
+    1. Grab an assessment URL from an admin self or peer evaluation page
+    1. Fill out form
+    1. This enables report QA in the admin interface, and downloading pdf reports
+1. DelayedJobs
+    1. Creating and completing trainings generates salesforce jobs
+    1. You can generate an EvaluationEmailer.send_pdf_reports job with the input on a training's page
+    1. You can check the db records if you want
+    1.  run the `jobs:workoff` task to see them run